aloes-io/device-manager/docs/api/README.md

 <a name="event_before delete"></a>

 ### "before delete" (ctx)
-Event reporting that a sensor instance will be deleted.
+Event reporting that a/several sensor instance(s) will be deleted.

 **Kind**: event emitted by [<code>Sensor</code>](#module_Sensor)